alza-bitz/podcast-analytics/.github/instructions/solution_design.instructions.md

 - Fact table captures all user interactions, while the dimension tables provide context for users and episodes.
 - Indexes on foreign keys and frequently queried fields (e.g., event_type, timestamp) will improve query performance.

+The fact table primary key uniquely identifies a single fact row, also known as the "grain".
+In this model I assumed the grain is `(user_id, episode_id, event_type, timestamp)`.
+Although not strictly necessary, I decided to add a deterministic surrogate key `interaction_id` as the hash of those grain columns for traceability reasons (logging and auditing for example).

 #### DBT Configuration
 - Materialized: table (for users), incremental (for events and episodes, to process only "new" data since last run, determined by load_at column)
 - Incremental strategy: append (for events), merge (for episodes)